No products in the cart.

 - Distributors and agents are regarded as valuable suppliers if they can provide service that will enhance product performance.

-- Treat suppliers as valuable members of design and engineering teams for new product development.
+- Treat suppliers as valuable members of the design and engineering teams for new product development.

 - Big enterprises engage in the development of SME suppliers for strategic benefit.